%

 Vacancy & Tenant Demand

 The vacancy rate in Baton Rouge is 6.5%.
 This is a healthy vacancy rate that indicates balanced supply and demand.
 You should be able to find quality tenants without extended vacancies, though expect normal turnover periods of 2-4 weeks between tenants.
+Budget for one month of vacancy per year in your underwriting to be conservative.
 Population growth of 0.5% annually provides stable demand.

 Gross Rent Multiplier

-Baton Rouge's GRM (price divided by annual rent) is 15.3x.
+Baton Rouge's GRM (price divided by annual rent) is 14.8x.
 A GRM between 12-16x is moderate and typical of balanced markets.
-Deals can work but you need to keep expenses controlled.
+Deals can work but you need to keep expenses controlled and buy at or below the median to achieve strong returns.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Baton Rouge's median GRM, target properties where you can achieve rents above $1,350 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $240,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Rental Income Projection